 - This super feminine gray and pink dirndl is lovely

-- I love this satiny silver and gold dirndl
+- I love this satiny all-silver dirndl

 - And don’t forget to pick up a blouse!